radian-software/selectrum/README.md

   highlighting schemes (such as `prescient.el`).
 * By default, the total number of matches are shown before the prompt.
   This behavior can be customized using `selectrum-count-style`.
+* You can cause the candidates to be numbered sequentially in the minibuffer by enabling `selectrum-show-indices`.
+This may be helpful in telling you what prefix argument you should pass to `selectrum-select-current-candidate` in order to select a given candidate.

 As an example of customizing the faces, I use the [Zerodark](https://github.com/NicolasPetton/zerodark-theme) color